 Q #5) What are PMO skills?

 Answer: PMO skills include understanding and knowledge of Project management.
 They need to have good management skills, strong communication, and vision to get the project completed on time and within budget.

 The Project Management Office plays a vital role in the organization for the success of the project.
 They hold the most critical responsibilities from the initiation of the project to the closure of the project.
-PMO team is always updated and has all the information, documentation, reports to show the progress and issues in the project.
+The PMO team is always updated and has all the information, documentation, and reports to show the progress and issues in the project.

-They ensure that all the conflicts and issues are addressed on time and the project is delivered on time and within budget
+They ensure that all conflicts and issues are addressed on time and the project is delivered on time and within budget

 Depending on the organization and requirements, the organization chooses PMO type as Supportive, Controlling, or Directive, which decides the PMO control on the project.